-Selecting the play mode for group play (Group Play Mode)
+Selecting the play mode for group play (Group Play Mode)/ Repeat play for the selected group play mode (Group Repeat Play)

-1 Do steps 1 to 2 of "Selecting the play mode" (page 54).
+1 Do steps 1 and 2 of "Selecting the play mode" (page 64).

-The following group play mode appears after normal play modes.
+The following group play mode appear after normal play modes.

-Display Play mode (Normal Group Play) All tracks in the groups play back once (starting with the first track in group 1).) , SHUF (In-Group Shuffle) Shuffle play starts with the group that is currently playing, and continues with the succeeding groups. , PGM (Group Program) The groups are played in the order that you specified.
+Display Play mode :Normal (Normal Group Play) All tracks in the groups play back once (starting with the first track in group 1). : Shuffle (In-Group Shuffle) Shuffle play starts with the group that is currently playing, and continues with the succeeding groups. :Program (Group Program) The groups are played in the order that you specified.